jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ![PCoA of different human cultural lifestyles and regions](05-images/Figure_R21_SEE_Weyrich_DietaryPCoA_PhiLR/11-philr_pcoa_malt_euclidean_axis1axis2_populationVSregion_nt_genus_noSources_noControls_badsamplesout_withinvariation_0.01_20191003_EDIT.png)

 **Figure R21 | Principal coordinate analysis of different Homo calculus microbiomes, comparing different lifestyles and regions.** a we do not observe clustering of calculus microbiomes of individuals from Homo by broad dietary differences, by prokaryotic OTUs at genus level, as originally reported by Weyrich et al. 6. b we do not observe a clear regional difference between microbiomes that may indicate preservational biases.
 Input is a genus level PhILR transformed OTU table without sources and controls, and low preservation samples removed.
-Low abundant taxa are removed if under 0.01% of overall alignments (‘min. support’), and putative laboratory contaminants removed as per the decontam R package.
+Low abundant taxa are removed if under 0.01% of overall alignments ('min. support'), and putative laboratory contaminants removed as per the decontam R package.

 ![Hierarchical cluster dendrogram of different human cultural lifestyles and regions](05-images/Figure_R22_SEF_Weyrich_DietaryHClust_PhiLR/04a-philr_pcoa_malt_euclidean_hclustwardD2_hostgroup_nt_genus_noSources_noControls_badsamplesout_withinvariation_0.01_20191003.png)

 **Figure R22 |  Hierarchical clustering of different Homo calculus microbiomes, comparing different lifestyles and regions.** We do not observe clustering of calculus microbiomes of individuals from Homo by broad dietary differences.
 Input is a genus level PhILR transformed OTU table without sources and controls, and low preservation samples removed.
 Clustering was performed with the average-linkage algorithm.
-Low abundant taxa are removed if under 0.01% of overall alignments (‘min. support’), and putative laboratory contaminants removed as per the decontam R package.
+Low abundant taxa are removed if under 0.01% of overall alignments ('min. support'), and putative laboratory contaminants removed as per the decontam R package.

 ## 10 Core Microbiome Analysis